jermp/jermp.github.io/_pages/service.md

 #### **Organizing Committees**

-- The 23-rd Symposium on Experimental and Algorithms (SEA 2025).
+- The 23-rd Symposium on Experimental Algorithms (SEA 2025).
 - Co-Chair of the 18-th edition of the Workshop on Compression, Text, and Algorithms (WCTA), co-located with SPIRE 2023.
 - The 28-th edition of the Annual European Symposium on Algorithms (ESA 2020).
 - The 30-th edition of the International Symposium on Combinatorial Pattern Matching (CPM 2019).